rockerroller/auto1-code-challenge/README.md

 src/scenes/Detail/__tests__/snapshot.test.js
 src/scenes/Main/components/Filter/__tests__/unit.test.js
 ```
-Tests are essential to applications reliability and consistence, and for that reason we use to spend a lot of time designing and implementing them.
+Testing is essential for application reliability and consistence, and for that reason we use to spend a lot of time designing and implementing them.
 In this application, only few simple tests were written just to prove the concepts.

 `jest` and `enzyme` were used for the test suite with the default assertion lib.